sawft99/Obsidian-SecPlus/Sec+/Chapter 1 - Overview/SecBasics.md

 	- Firewall logs can point to an IP being accessed by several hosts
 		- Additional information on #Infrastructure and victim discovery
 	- IP details add info on Adversary
-- Once all is identified define a tuple
+- Once all is identified <u>define a tuple</u>
-	- Definition
 	- A finite ordered list of elements ^d9cef6
 	- Create an array with 4 categories and other metadata
 	- "E = {something}"
 	- Helps with an automated info like a #SIEM

-## All
----
-- Can use individually or combined
+- Models can be used individually or combined

 ```ad-info
 title: Diamond Model